hsopel/geospatial-project-arts-grants/README.md

 # Introduction to Geospatial Analysis in Python
 Using some the techniques taught in these notebooks, I created a map to show the impact that grants from the Metro Nashville Arts Commission have on schools in Davidson County.
-I decided to focus specifically on grants given by the Nashville Children Theatre (NCT).
+I decided to focus specifically on grants given by the Nashville Children's Theatre (NCT).
 NCT uses the grant money to make a class field trip to attend a production affordable for all students.
 Having worked on a show at NCT, I've seen first-hand how meaningful this experience is to the students.

 I used geopandas, spatial joins, and folium to create this map with school district boundaries and markers for each school that received a grant, color coded by the number of students impacted.
 I used layer control to make it possible for the user to focus on specific school districts.
 Interactive map can be found in the notebooks folder --> geopandas_project.ipynb

+## Nashville Children's Theatre - Fiscal Year 2019

 ![Map](/maps/arts_grants_map.png)